dotnet/docs-maui/docs/user-interface/fonts.md

 > [!IMPORTANT]
 > Font icons can only currently be specified by their unicode character representation.

-The following XAML example has a single font icon being displayed by an `Image` view:
+The following XAML example has a single font icon being displayed by an <xref:Microsoft.Maui.Controls.Image> view:

 ```xaml
 <Image BackgroundColor="#D1D1D1">